-The \ac{PSD} of the usual \ac{TDI} generator (X, Y and Z) are usually compositions of a limited set of patterns.
+The \ac{PSD}s of the usual \ac{TDI} generators ($X, Y$, and $Z$) are usually compositions of a limited set of patterns.
 For each term, we use \eqref{eq:Fourier_transform_nested_delay_fixed_arms} to form the Fourier transform and then compute the \ac{PSD}.